aporeto-inc/gaia/doc/documentation.md

 ##### `droppedPackets` `integer`

-Non-zero counter indicates dropped packets that did not hit any of our iptable rules.
+Non-zero counter indicates dropped packets that did not hit any of our iptables rules.

 Default value: